 Her intent for this residence was to modernize and represent her client’s maturity and growth.
 Since the owner last redecorated almost 20 years ago, the entire bath was first gutted and then refreshed.

 “Everything was changed completely,” Fernandez said.
 “The location, the plumbing…everything.”

 The designer chose white porcelain tile with a grey vein throughout, accented by two different glass mosaics—one on the shower floor, the other on the bathroom walls.
-A Silestone quartz top and backsplash was fitted to some custom cabinetry and topped with frosted glass vessel sinks, and a bench was added to the shower for comfort and function.
+A Silestone quartz top and backsplash was fitted with some custom cabinetry and topped with frosted glass vessel sinks, and a bench was added to the shower for comfort and function.

 “The owner wanted timeless glamour, so I worked in a neutral palette and then gave it that glamorous twist by adding pink window treatments and makeup pouf,” Fernandez said.

 To keep a thread of consistency throughout the suite, she carried those same grey neutrals through to the bedroom.